Skip to main content

 Overview

-Our Optometry residencies, Optometry with Ocular Disease Focus and Optometry in Ocular Disease with an emphasis on Neuro-Optometric Rehabilitation, offer vast outpatient care in our multidisciplinary healthcare system.
+Our one-year (52-week) Optometry residencies, Optometry with Ocular Disease Focus and Optometry in Ocular Disease with an emphasis on Neuro-Optometric Rehabilitation, offer vast outpatient care in our multidisciplinary healthcare system.
 You’ll practice at our flagship medical center in La Crosse, Wis., a destination for patients near and far, and at our regional clinics for a diverse experience.
 We believe in learning from each other, so you’ll work alongside our respected Ophthalmology and Optometry departments on rare and complex cases.
 We’re proud to affiliate with the Indiana University School of Optometry.

-Ocular Disease Residency Program mission statement
+Optometry Residency programs’ mission statement

-Gundersen Optometry Residency Program goals and objectives
+Optometry Residency programs' goals and objectives

 Goal 1